-- Because there are many sights worth seeing in Evros but a day trip is not enough to visit all of them, before starting the trip we will present to you all possible sights to choose what you are more interest for.
+- Because there are many sights worth seeing but a day trip is not enough to visit all of them, before starting the trip we will present to you all possible sights to choose what you are more interest for.

 - There are many beautiful sights.
 You are encouraged to bring a camera along.
 But if you don’t… we have a camera for you!

 - Weather will not affect the operation of the tours.